top of page

 The Batu Caves are a unique and fascinating place.
 They are a reminder of the rich history and culture of Malaysia, and the wonderful beauty of nature itself.
 Since the painting of the steps not so long ago, they have become a major tourist destination, alongside being a significant place of worship and reflection.

-10 interesting facts about the Batu Caves
+10 Interesting Facts About the Batu Caves

 ● The golden statue of Murugan was completed in 2006.
 It was built at a cost of RM2.5 million (US$600,000) and took 2 years to build.